-For children and young people to feel as safe as possible, educational settings and classroom environments need to be high in both nurture and structure, and to be predictable and organised, with clearly stated, reasonable and sometimes minimal expectations whilst young people get used to being back in this environment.
+For children to feel as safe as possible, educational settings and classroom environments need to be high in both nurture and structure, and to be predictable and organised, with clearly stated, reasonable and sometimes minimal expectations whilst children get used to being back in this environment.
 This will depend on the needs of the group you are responsible for.
 Ground rules focusing on how we can keep ourselves and each other as safe as possible together can be co-constructed with groups and classes, with reviews planned to allow for changes and adaptations in response to new developments.
-New routines and boundaries can be discussed and agreed to provide reassurance to allow children and young people to negotiate their day with confidence.
+New routines and boundaries can be discussed and agreed to provide reassurance to allow children to negotiate their day with confidence.

-Help children and young people to regulate their emotions so that they can learn
+Help children to regulate their emotions so that they can learn

-Children and young people respond to adversity in a range of ways, including changes in their capacity for learning and physical and psychological wellbeing.
+Children respond to adversity in a range of ways, including changes in their capacity for learning and physical and psychological wellbeing.
 These behavioural changes may indicate confusion and uncertainty, or underlying, ongoing distress.

-Some groups to be especially aware of are children or young people:
+Some groups to be especially aware of are children:

-- who have experienced significant loss or bereavement. - who have been shielding during the pandemic as a result of underlying health conditions, and siblings of those who have been shielding, whose experience of lockdown will have been even more restricted.
+- who have experienced significant loss or bereavement. - who have been shielding during the pandemic as a result of underlying health conditions, and siblings of those who have been shielding, whose experience of lockdown will have been even more restricted. - whose parents or carers have been shielding as, as above, these children are also likely to have had a much restricted lockdown experience. - with existing social, emotional and mental health needs (some might have Education, Health and Care Plans [EHCPs] that identify this as an area of special educational need that requires intensive support).